AngularBootCamp/todo-list-tutorial/component.md

 > When generating a new project, you can state that you'd like an inline template for the root component by adding the flag `-it` (or `--inline-template`).
 Keep this in mind for your next project!

-The same way we use inline template, we can use also inline styles.
+The same way we use inline templates, we can use also inline styles.
 But for now we will keep the styles in a separate file.

 ## Summary